Upon the Sweeping Flood (short story)

-"Upon the Sleeping Flood" is a short story by Joyce Carol Oates originally published in Southwest Review (Spring 1963) and first collected in Upon the Sweeping Flood and Other Stories (1966) by Vanguard Press.
+"Upon the Sweeping Flood" is a short story by Joyce Carol Oates originally published in Southwest Review (Spring 1963) and first collected in Upon the Sweeping Flood and Other Stories (1966) by Vanguard Press.

 Plot

 "Upon the Sweeping Flood" is written from a third-person point-of-view, with Walter Stuart as the focal character.

 The setting is a rural community in the Eastern United States.
 Stuart is notable figure in the county, a quiet but physically imposing man of high rectitude and a "faith in discipline and order."

 A hurricane is approaching the region, and residents from outlying areas are desperately trying to evacuate in the driving wind and rain.
 Stuart ignores a deputy sheriff's warning and drives his automobile towards the advancing storm to see if he can assist anyone.
 He finds the heroic quest exhilarating.

 Miles from town he passes a run-down farmhouse.
 Two teenagers dash toward his vehicle, and he splashes them with mud: a girl about eighteen years old and a boy about thirteen.
 Stopping, the panicked siblings force their way into the car.
 The girl is vulgar and aggressive, screaming abuse at Stuart to turn the vehicle head towards town.
 The full force of the hurricane hits and the roads are instantly flooded with water and mud.
 The youngsters abandon the car and run towards the house for shelter.
 Stuart follows them.

 The fury of the hurricane makes it difficult to see and hear anything.
 Stuart and the boy struggle to lead a horse to the stable.
 The boy resents Stuart's assistance, and curses him.
 The horse, in its terror, cannot be controlled and flees.
 Stuart drags the boy inside the house.